replicatedhq/replicated-field-labs/instruqt/avoiding-installation-pitfalls/04-releasing-the-application/assignment.md

 We also need to tell the `replicated` command which application to work with.
-We can do this with every command, but it is easier to just set an environment variable.
+We can do this with every command, but it's easier to just set an environment variable.

 ```
 export REPLICATED_APP="[[ Instruqt-Var key="REPLICATED_APP" hostname="shell" ]]"